amarinsgroen/ba3_text_as_data/syllabus/repo_how-to.md

 ## 5. Commit Your Work Each Week
 Every week you will:
-1. Write your reflection in the `.md` file.
+1. Write your reflection in an `.md` file.
 2. Save your Orange screenshots in the `screenshots/` folder.
 3. On GitHub, click **Add file → Upload files** to add them.
 4. Type a short message (like “Week 1 assignment”) and click **Commit changes**.